 - Advertise your tour, activity or attraction via an OTA which is partnered with Google.
 These will take over both the technical booking processing and the conversion optimization of their offer page and, in the future, also the placement of advertising – at the cost of a considerable commission, of course.
 Note: Marketing across multiple online travel agencies, including the synchronization of information and availabilities, is possible via the bookingkit Channel Manager with a single mouse click.

 - Use a compatible booking system, which automatically generates a booking page according to Google’s strict specifications.
-The data transfer to Google is done behind the scenes directly via technical interface: bookingkit provides all relevant information about operators which are matched to certain search terms as well as their corresponding experience offers.
+The data transfer to Google will happen behind the scenes directly via technical interface: bookingkit provides all relevant information about operators which match by certain search terms as well as their corresponding experience offers.
 Google itself will then arrange these results according to its own criteria, such as quality and price.

-Important conclusion: Choosing a booking system wisely will be very important, as you need to ensure that their technical setup is at least up to par with the technical requirements of the largest OTAs.
-Only then can you ensure an equal chance of having your result displayed at the top of the search results.
+Choosing a booking system wisely will be very important, as you need to ensure that their technical setup is at least up to par with the technical requirements of the largest OTAs.
+Only then can you have an equal chance of your result displays at the top of the search results.

-- In some circumstances, a hybrid strategy makes sense, where your offer is listed “multiple times” – organically as well as via your booking system and connected marketing platforms.
+- In some circumstances, a hybrid strategy makes sense, where your offer shows “multiple times” – organically as well as via your booking system and connected marketing platforms.

 But there are two other equally important factors for optimizing marketing via Google Search:

-Tip 1: If you want your bookings being generated via Google to primarily come through your booking system, e.g. to prevent potential customers from coming into contact with other offers or to save commission fees, then the content about your experience offer in your booking system or on your website must be very well maintained.
+If you want people to generate your bookings via Google to primarily come through your booking system, e.g. to prevent potential customers from coming into contact with other offers or to save commission fees.
+Then the content about your experience offer in your booking system or on your website must be very well maintained.
 Only then do you have a better chance in ranking highly.

-Tip 2: As previously mentioned, both price and ratings will be criteria considered by Google’s algorithm when determining ranking order for results.
-Therefore, now is the time to carefully maintain and update your Google MyBusiness profile, especially keeping an eye on the amount of your reviews and your average rating, as they will be displayed in the upper area of the search and will therefore be key in getting clicks – more so than SEO!
+As previously mentioned, both price and ratings are criteria Google’s algorithm considers when determining ranking order for results.
+Therefore, now is the time to carefully maintain and update your Google MyBusiness profile, especially keeping an eye on the amount of your reviews and your average rating, as they will show on the display in the upper area of the search and will therefore be key in getting clicks – more so than SEO!

 - Visibility in the newly created Google search for attractions / experiences